dpharris/OlcbRefresh/README.md

 It consists of:
  - System/Housekeeping
    - Link - establishes and maintains the node's link to the network
-     - On CAN maintains alias assignment and maintenance;
+     - Announces state of Node
      - Announcement of *Intialization Complete*
      - Announcement of *Consumed-* and *Produced-eventIDs*
      - NodeID reporting on request.
      - EventID reporting on request.
+     - On CAN maintains alias assignment and maintenance;
+   - SNII
+     - Simple Node Information -- brief description for UI Tools to use.
+   - PIP
+     - Protocol Information -- A bit=map of which protocols the node knows.
    - CDI
      - Reporting of the CDI/xml on request.
    - Memory Configuration
      - Reading and writing to teh node's memory spaces, including Configuration, RAM and EEPROM
  - Application Messaging
+   - PCE - Events
-   - Events
+     - Implements PRoducer/Consumer Events (64-bit)
-     - Unaddressed globally unique eventIDs (64-bit)
+     - EventIDs are globally unique 64-bit numbers.
+     - These are Unaddressed EventID messages.
+     - 1:N.
    - Datagrams
-     - Addressed messages containing up to 70-bytes of data
+     - These are addressed messages containing up to 70-bytes of data
+     - 1:1.
    - Streams
-     - Addressed unlimited data
+     - These are addressed messages carrying unlimited data.
+     - 1:1.
  - Additional Protocols
-   - Teaching
+   - BG - Blue/Green -- node health indicators
+   - ButtonLED -- controlling a button and LED on one processor pin
+   - Teaching -- teaching an eventID from one node to one or more others.
-   - Traction Control
+   - Traction Control -- train control

+## How the Above Translates to the Codebase
+Each protocol has corresponding code, usually in the form of a class.

+The codebase tries to hide some of the complexity in #include files.

+However, each protocol needs to be:
+ - initialized, and
-   - Button
+ - processed

+For example there are lines of code from the OlcbBasicNode example:
+'''
+  NodeID nodeid(5,1,1,1,3,255);    // This node's default ID; must be valid const char SNII_const_data[] PROGMEM = "\001OpenLCB\000DPHOlcbBasicNode\0001.0\000" OlcbCommonVersion ;
+  uint8_t protocolIdentValue[6] = {0xD7,0x58,0x00,0,0,0};
+  ButtonLed* buttons[] = { &pA,&pA,&pB,&pB,&pC,&pC,&pD,&pD };
+  PCE pce(&nodal, &txBuffer, pceCallback, restore, &link);
+  BG bg(&pce, buttons, patterns, NUM_EVENT, &blue, &gold, &txBuffer);
+'''